2022, March 16th

 Katherine turned.
 The girl was holding up the sheet from Katherine’s notebook that she’d torn out.
 She made a show of putting it away in her own backpack.

-Katherine knew there was no way Katherine would get that back.
+Katherine knew there was no way she would get that back.
 She turned and kept trudging away.
 The girls giggled.

 It was time for Josephine.
 She approached.
 Katherine didn’t notice until Josephine was nearly in front of her.